Har-sh-arma/Devheat_Beta_Maha-Devs/README.md

 # Devheat_Beta_Maha-Devs
 Repository for team project  under GDSC IIIT Surat.

+We can boil down the problem statement to these basic VALUES:

+ACCESSIBILITY FUNCTIONALITY USABILITY

 We are trying to provide a solution for vendors and stall owners who wish to maintain a record of GST invoices and provide customers a legitimate invoice.